AmirMotefaker/image_manipulation/README.md

-# image_manipulation
+# Image Manipulation with Python

-Image manipulation codes
+This python codes is used to load and manipulate images.